swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ### Exclusions

-* **Legality and Security:** Issues related to legality and security, while critical to the banking operations, are excluded from the project's direct scope.
+* **Legality and Regulatory Compliance:** Issues related to legality and regulatory compliance, while critical to the banking operations, are excluded from the project's direct scope.
 These areas are assumed to be addressed by other specialized teams within Pichincha Bank, ensuring compliance with relevant laws and regulations without burdening the project team with areas outside their expertise.

 * **Customer Education on Financial Regulations:** Educating customers on the complexities of international financial regulations is outside the scope of this project.
 While the app aims to simplify the transfer process, the responsibility for understanding the legal implications of international transfers remains with the customers.